- Application Process

 The Graduate Record Examination (GRE), Graduate Management Admission Test (GMAT), Miller Analogies Test (MAT), Test of English as a Foreign Language (TOEFL), and International English Language Testing System (IELTS) are given at various centers throughout the United States and in other countries.

 - Graduate Record Examination (GRE).
-This test is required for admission to most programs of graduate study at Sam Houston State University.
-Registration for the examination may be scheduled by calling 1-800-GRE-CALL or by visiting www.gre.org.
+This test is may be required for admission to some programs of graduate study at Sam Houston State University.
+Registration for the examination may be scheduled by calling 1-800-GRE-CALL or by visiting the GRE website.
 The GRE institution code for SHSU is 6643.

 - Graduate Management Admissions Test (GMAT).
-This test is required for admission to graduate study in the College of Business Administration at Sam Houston State University.
-Registration for the test may be arranged by calling 1-800-GMAT-NOW (1-800-462-8669) or by visiting www.gmat.com.
+This test may be required for admission to graduate study in the College of Business Administration at Sam Houston State University.
+Registration for the test may be arranged by calling 1-800-GMAT-NOW (1-800-462-8669) or by visiting the GMAT website.
 Sam Houston State University is a testing site for the GMAT.

 - Miller Analogies Test (MAT).
 This test is accepted as an admission test by some programs of study at Sam Houston State University.
 The MAT is administered by the Testing Center, and individuals may call for an appointment, (936) 294-1025.
 There is a fee for administration and scoring services.

 - Test of English as a Foreign Language (TOEFL).
 The TOEFL or IELTS is required of non-native speakers of English.
 The TOEFL is administered several times per year, and there is a fee for administration and scoring services.
 For further information, contact the English Language Institute, Sam Houston State University, Box 2030, Huntsville, Texas 77341; TOEFL, P.O.
-Box 6155, Princeton, NJ 0845-6155; or visit www.toefl.org.
+Box 6155, Princeton, NJ 0845-6155; or visit the TOEFL website.

 - International English Language Testing System (IELTS).
 The TOEFL or IELTS is required of non-native speakers of English.
 The IELTS is internationally available, and there is a fee for administration and scoring services.
-Registration for the exam may be scheduled by visiting www.ielts.org.
+Registration for the exam may be scheduled by visiting the IELTS website.

 Additional Application Requirements